WheteThunger/DroneScaleManager/README.md

 ```

 - Resizes a drone.
-- The max recommended size it `7.0`.
+- The max recommended size is `7.0`.

 #### API_ParentEntity